 - sperm production

-Females with a testosterone deficiency may present with:
+A female with a testosterone deficiency may have:

 - difficulty sleeping

 Taking testosterone supplements may help alleviate these symptoms.
 Doctors sometimes prescribe testosterone gels, creams, or implants to people